 - Grilled Cauliflower, $3 for 16 ounces: Buy this once and you will not go back to regular frozen cauliflower.
-What's hiding inside this bag of frozen vegetables is so much more than a quick side dish to go with whatever you're making for dinner (although, yes, it does pair well with anything you make).
+What's hiding inside this bag of frozen vegetables is so much more than a quick side dish (although, yes, it does pair well with anything you make).
 Grilling not only gives these florets a smoky char, but it also pulls out the cauliflower's natural sweetness.

 - Country Potatoes with Haricots Verts and Wild Mushrooms, 16 ounces: My friend Meghan alerted me to these potatoes years ago, and I am forever indebted to her.
 I consider this frozen trio the MVP of frozen veggies.
-It's a mixture of thinly sliced potatoes partnered with slim, tender green beans and meaty mushrooms, flecked with plenty of herbs.
+It's a mixture of thinly sliced potatoes partnered with slim, tender green beans, and meaty mushrooms — flecked with plenty of herbs.
 This mix has a place on the table any time of day, from breakfast through dinner.
-Serve it as side, or top it with an egg or bulk it up with ground meat or sausage for dinner.
+Serve it as a side, or top it with an egg or bulk it up with ground meat or sausage for dinner.

 Your turn!
 What are your favorite frozen veggie finds from Trader Joe's?